Structural engineer: job description

 - preparing reports, designs and drawings

 - providing technical advice

 - obtaining planning and/or building regulations approval

-- liaising with relevant professional staff
+- liaising with relevant professional staff such as architects

 - monitoring and inspecting work undertaken by contractors